Donovand4/ConditionalAccessPolicyReport/README.md

 # ConditionalAccessPolicyReport
     PowerShell Script used to create a report for Azure AD Conditional Access Policies.

+# Note
+    Be aware that the modules used in the script are making use of APIs that are in preview status and are subject to change, and may break existing scenarios without notice.
+Don't take a production dependency on APIs in the beta endpoint.

+# TO DO:
+    The script is being reviewed and may be rewritten to make use of the Graph API's directly.

 # Description
     The script will generate a report for all the Conditional Access Policies used in the Azure AD Tenant.